 - In the human being, cerebral circulation, including the venous outflow mechanisms from the skull, is one of the major regulators of the brain physiology.
 Currently, due to the inherent variability and complexity of the cerebral venous system, there is a lack of methodology for reliable and objective quantification of the cerebral venous return.
 Moreover, since cerebral venous return is greatly influenced by the gravitational gradient when up-right, and by the thoracic respiratory pump when supine, very little is known about the mechanisms ensuring blood outflow from the brain in a condition of microgravity.

-- We propose to develop a strain-gauge plethysmography system to investigate human physiology processes, according to an experimental protocol to be applied by the crewmember during the mission on the ISS.
-The instrumentation will be used on board the ISS both to study cerebral venous return in microgravity conditions and to properly understand the phenomena of physiological adaptation.
+- This research team proposes to develop a strain-gauge plethysmography system to investigate human physiology processes, according to an experimental protocol to be applied by the crew member during the mission on the ISS.
+The instrumentation is used on board the ISS both to study cerebral venous return in microgravity conditions and to properly understand the phenomena of physiological adaptation.

 - Strain-gauge plethysmography is a non-invasive technique that measures variations in capacitance associated with changes in blood volume, recorded through a stretch sensor encircling the neck.
-Thus, it is ideal to investigate patients because it is not operator-dependent and non-invasive but it can also to be transported in the space in order to understand the modality of brain venous drainage in a microgravitational setting.
-Our research proposal deals with both aims.
+Thus, it is ideal to investigate patients because it is not operator-dependent and non-invasive, but it can also to be transported into space in order to understand the modality of brain venous drainage in a microgravitational setting.
+The research proposal deals with both aims.